chrisdedman/project_mars/README.md

 # project_mars

 In this project, you will use Python to code a game that simulates how NASA explores Mars using rovers.
-Your game will challenge players to drive a Mars rover from one location to another while avoiding hazards.
+The game will challenge players to drive from point A to point B while avoiding the hazardous Marian desert.

+Game In Devlopment!